Weight two compactly supported cohomology of moduli spaces of curves: Direct summands with marked points

 into its cohomology.
 The second factors in the tensor products compute the weight zero cohomology of $\MM_{g,1}$ and $\MM_{g-1,1}$ respectively.
 The first factors $H(\Jast_{0,n})$ and $H(\Jast_{1,n})$ are evaluated by Proposition~\ref{lem:J0np} and \ref{lem:J1np} respectively.

 For $n=1$ one only has a contribution from $H(\Jast_{0,1})\cong \Q[-1]$, while $H(\Jast_{1,1})=0$.
-This produces the injection \eqref{equ:Psi injection}.
+This produces the injection \eqref{equ:Psi injection} on p.~\pageref{equ:Psi injection}.
 To see that this injection indeed corresponds to multiplication with the $\psi$-class at the marking as is claimed in Theorem \ref{cor:Psi injection} we have to trace the representatives.
 Say $\Gamma\in G^{(g,1)}$ is a cocycle representing a cohomology class in $W_0H_c^k(\MM_{g,1})$.
 Then the corresponding class in $H(\Xast_{g,1},\tilde \delta)$ is represented by

 The action of the morphism $\XPhi$ on this cocycle is trivial since there are no $\epsilon$-legs.
 Hence $\Gamma'$ is also a cocycle in $(X_{g,1},\tilde \delta)$ and in $X_{g,1}$.
-But looking at \eqref{equ:Phi pic1 leg} we see that the corresponding class in $\tGK_{g,1}^2$ is obtained by decorating the unique leg in $\Gamma$ with a $\psi$-class, and this is the graphical representation of multiplying with a $\psi$-class at the marking in $H_c^{\bullet}(\MM_{g,1})$.
+From \eqref{equ:Phi pic1 leg} on p.~\pageref{equ:Phi pic1 leg}, we see that the corresponding class in $\tGK_{g,1}^2$ is obtained, up to a sign, by decorating the unique leg in $\Gamma$ with a $\psi$-class.
+We claim that this is the graphical representation of multiplying with a $\psi$-class at the marking in $H_c^{\bullet}(\MM_{g,1})$.
+To see this, note that $H^\bullet$ acts on $H^\bullet_c$ via cup product, and recall that the weight spectral sequence abutting to $\gr H^\bullet(\MM_{g,1})$ is induced by a natural filtration on the sheaf of smooth differential forms with logarithmic poles along the boundary of $\bMM_{g,1}$ \cite[Chapter 4, Section 3]{KulikovKurchanov}.
+It is related via Poincar\'e duality to the spectral sequence that we study here, abutting to $\gr H^\bullet_c(\MM_{g,1})$, which is likewise induced by a natural filtration on currents.
+The $\psi$-class is of pure weight 2 in $H^2(\bMM_{g,1})$ and is represented by a smooth and closed differential form $\eta$ without logarithmic poles.
+The cup product $\psi \cup \colon \gr_\bullet H_c^{\bullet}(\MM_{g,1}) \to \gr_{\bullet + 2} H_c^{\bullet + 2}(\MM_{g,1})$ is therefore induced by the action of $\eta$ on currents, which also induces a compatible action on every term on every page in our weight spectral sequence.
+The $\xi_\Gamma$-pullback of $\psi$ is the corresponding $\psi$-class on $\bMM_\Gamma$, and it follows that $\psi \cup$ is induced by multiplication by $\psi$ on every term of $\GK_{g,1}$.
+The claim follows by descending from $\GK^2_{g,1}$ to $\bGK^2_{g,1}$ and then lifting to $\tGK^2_{g,1}$.
 This finishes the proof of Theorem \ref{cor:Psi injection}.